epuhalovich/GameLaunchCenter/Phase1/README_Lab.md

 ## Project setup instructions

+* Please note Java SDK version 8 is required.
+Ensure you have upgraded before attempting to run our program!

 1. Open Android Studio.
 Click "Check out project from Version Control" -> "Git".
 2. Copy the Phase 1 Git repository link (above) into the URL box.
 Click "Clone".
 3. Enter any MarkUs login info if prompted.